 It should be noted that some cantons offer family allowances that may be higher than what is provided for by federal law.
-In addition, some companies may also decide to offer a higher amount than the benefit set by the canton.
+Also, some companies may decide to offer a higher amount than the benefit set by the canton.

 AVS/AHV and AI/IV contributions